angelicacodes/book_recommendation/README.md

 NOT LONG TAIL PROBLEM:
 This dataset does not have the long tail problem.
 There are so many options for books, and a wide array of tastes that it is unlikely that books would fall into this problem as we see here.
 There are some that have more ratings than others, but not so substantially of a few high over many low.

+Metrics available:

 ## Data Preparation

-Because my scrapper took reviews based on books found on a specific genre's page, there was overlap between the book ratings.
+Because my scrapper took reviews based on books found on a specific genre's page, there were duplicates between the book ratings because they may have been classified under multiple genres--such as one book falling into fiction, historical fiction, and history genres.

 During the data cleaning process I:
+- combined the multiple genre book and reviews table to make one combined data frame
--took out the duplicate data left by the scrapping
+- took out the duplicate data left by the scrapping
+- removed extraneous text
+- removed text in mixed data type columns, such as the word "pages" from the pages columns so that column could be an integer data type
 -